shacker/tangerine/readme.md

 ## Configuration

 Tangerine configuration settings are made in the Django Admin, not in your project settings.
-If you ran the `tangerine_start` script, default settings will have been created for you, but you'll still want to visit Admin|Tangerine|Config to tweak them.
-All of the Config settings should be fairly self-explanatory (see the help_text on each field).
+If you ran the `tangerine_start` script, default settings for dummy blogs will have been created for you, but you'll still want to visit Admin|Tangerine|Config to tweak them.
+All of the Config settings should be fairly self-explanatory (see the `help_text` on each field).

 If you will be running multiple tangerine instances in your site, you'll need one Blog record in the Admin for each blog or news site.

-Tangerine will crash if you have not created a Config record!
+Tangerine will do nothing if you do not have at least one Blog record!

 ## Requirements for Container Site